anshdeb/Designemplate/README.md

 A stylish CSS template for rapid development.

-Release date
+Release
 =============

 Designemplate version 1.0 is to be released at 11:00pm on the 25th of April 2014.
-At 6:00pm on the 25th of April, a hackathon style event will take place at http://www.koding.com/.
-More details will be released at 4:00pm.
+At 6:00pm on the 25th of April, a hackathon style event will take place at https://koding.com/Teamwork?sessionKey=benwatkinsart_bive_43.

+Feel free to post any issues you find with the project here https://github.com/benwatkinsart/Designemplate/issues.
+We will work through fixing these durring our event.

 Purpose
 =============